Skip to main content

 Plane provides five sets of state groups to categorize all your project states:

-• Backlog: Useful for issues not yet prioritized by project members.
-Issues in this group require more work or discussions before they move forward.
-Plane creates a default state in this group called “Backlog”.
+• Backlog: Useful for work items not yet prioritized by project members.
+Work items in this group require more work or discussions before they move forward.
+Plane creates a default state in this group called "Backlog".

-• Unstarted: Useful for issues planned to be picked up by project members.
-Issues in this state represent upcoming work for members.
-Plane creates a default state called “To-do” in this group.
+• Unstarted: Useful for work items planned to be picked up by project members.
+Work items in this state represent upcoming work for members.
+Plane creates a default state called "To-do" in this group.

-• Started: Useful for issues picked up by project members.
-Issues in this state represent work that is currently happening in your project.
-Plane creates a default state called “In-progress” in this group.
+• Started: Useful for work items picked up by project members.
+Work items in this state represent work that is currently happening in your project.
+Plane creates a default state called "In-progress" in this group.

-• Completed: Issues in this state represent completed work in your project.
-Plane creates a default state called “Done” in this group.
+• Completed: Work items in this state represent completed work in your project.
+Plane creates a default state called "Done" in this group.

-• Cancelled: Issues in this state represent cancelled work in your project.
-Plane creates a default state called “Cancelled” in this group.
+• Cancelled: Work items in this state represent cancelled work in your project.
+Plane creates a default state called "Cancelled" in this group.

 Project state